 The Great Dane Club of America has put out a very comprehensive guide detailing care during and after surgery.
 Rather than duplicate their material, I’m simply going to link to it here for your reference.

 I will briefly mention two of the most important items for in-surgery care below:

 - Support the dog’s neck at all times.
 While under anesthesia they are not able to support themselves and can result in damage to the spine.

 - During and after surgery they are extremely susceptible to hypothermia.
-The use of heating pads, blankets, and warming of IV fluids are critical to maintaining body temperature.
+The use of heating pads, blankets, and the warming of IV fluids is critical to maintaining body temperature.

 - The male dog is placed under general anesthesia, and their breathing and heart rate is monitored by a staff member

 - A small incision is made in the front of the scrotum